wilsonliaows/docs/on-prem.md

 - Credentials provided in the connection profile are correct
 - Database name and type provided in the connection profile is correct

-## Upgrading to the new version
-Follow the instructions below for upgrading an existing agent:

-### Windows
-- Download the installer
-- Verify that the agent is stopped (either stop **Workato Agent** Windows service or terminate console-based agent)
-- Uninstall the agent (e.g.  **Start Menu &rarr; Workato &rarr; Uninstall**).
-This should not change the `config.yml` file and the certificate files (`cert.key`, `cert.pem`) in the conf directory
-- Run the downloaded installer (this will automatically install to the same location)
-- Run the agent.
-Depending on the setup, either start **Workato Agent** Windows service or run console-based agent
-- Make sure your agent is active and verify its version number on the agent page (**Workato.com &rarr; Tools &rarr; On-prem agent**)

-### Linux/MacOS
-- Verify that the agent process is stopped.
-The upgrade will fail if any running agents are detected.
-- Run the upgrade script: `bin/upgrade.sh`.
-Make sure you have enough permissions.
-- Follow the instructions provided by the upgrade script.
-Confirm the upgrade when prompted.
-- Upon successful completion of the upgrade, run the agent (e.g. `bin/run.sh`)
-- Make sure your agent is active and verify its version number on the agent page (**Workato.com &rarr; Tools &rarr; On-prem agent**).
-- Upgrade process is not triggered if no new versions are available.
-However, it might be necessary to repair a broken installation, in that case use the command line option when running the upgrade: `bin/upgrade.sh --enforce`.

 ## Example recipes

 ### Example on-premise database recipes